jakewins/4fq/README.md

 ## Key features

 - Batch reading, "wait until there's at least one message, then give me all immediately available messages"
-- Allows sharing a pre-allocated set of records between subscribers and producers, meaning allocation-free message passing
+- Share a pre-allocated set of structs between subscribers and producers for allocation-free processing
 - As fast as or faster than channels

 ## Performance